trackuino/hab-tracker/README.md

 ## Building ##

 The repository includes an Eclipse project you can import into your workspace.
+Look into the Payload/bin folder for a precompiled APK.